 What causes drought in Africa?

 When urgently needed rainy seasons fail to materialize or turn out to be far too short, droughts occur.
 The lack of water can lead to soil erosion and even desertification.
-A major reason for persistent soil drought is man-made climate change.
+A major reason for persistent soil drought is human-caused climate change.
 Here you can find more information about soil erosion.

 Why is the Horn of Africa repeatedly affected by famine crises?

 The region repeatedly experiences extreme weather such as droughts and floods.
 The soil is far too dry to grow crops or vegetables.
 For smallholder families, this means no harvest and not enough to eat.
 Without fodder and water, the animals of the pastoralist families die.
 In addition, the prices for basic foodstuffs are rising enormously.
 Many people can no longer afford to buy food at the markets and have to go hungry.
-After last year's locust plague and in the wake of the Covid-19 pandemic, people no longer have any reserves to counter the drought.
+After locust plagues and in the wake of the COVID-19 pandemic, people no longer have any reserves to counter the drought.
 Poverty, wars and armed conflicts are also drivers of hunger.
 Decades of exploitation by industrialized nations are making it difficult for many African countries to extricate themselves from the poverty trap.

 How can the incidence of drought in Africa be reduced?